korom42/zram_manager/README.md

 ZRAM is a module of the Linux/Android kernel, it increases performance by avoiding disk paging and instead using a compressed block device in the physical RAM.
 Since using RAM is faster than using disks, zram allows the kernel to make more use of RAM when swapping/paging is required.

 ## Why use zRAM ?
-zRAM doesn't slow down your device and it doesn't affect battery life.
-It uses extremely fast alghortims that can compress & decompress data in a fraction of second. zRAM is very useful for android it allow keeping your apps open while multitasking.
-It can be useful even on high RAM devices with 6-8GB RAM and on older phones it can offer a signficant performance boost.
+Unlike some false myths says zRAM doesn't slow down your device and it doesn't affect battery life.
+It uses extremely fast alghortims that can compress and decompress large amount of data in a fraction of second. zRAM is very useful for android it help in keeping background apps open while multitasking.
+It can be useful even on high RAM devices with 6-8GB RAM and in older phones it can offer a signficant performance boost.

 ## Changelog